Fill out the Meeting Room Application.

 - No group may transfer a room reservation to another group.

-Requests for equipment must be made at the time of application.
-Library staff will set up equipment but will not be present to provide basic use instructions or operation of equipment.
+- Requests for equipment must be made at the time of application.
+Library staff can provide basic use instructions of equipment in advance by appointment.
+Library staff will set up equipment but will not be present to provide basic use instructions or operate equipment during meetings, programs, or events.

 - Availability of fee-based equipment may vary.